8e7an/dotvim/NOTES.md

 ```

 [ve] Virtual editing means that the cursor can be positioned where there is no
 actual character.
 This can be halfway into a tab or beyond the end of the
 line.
 Useful for selecting a rectangle in Visual mode and editing a table.

 `set virtualedit=all` Allow virtual editing in all modes

+### Registers

+`:reg` / `:registers` to view the registers.

+`"0` is the last yanked text so if the unnamed register `""` has the last deleted
+text `"0` will have a record of the last yanked content to use.

+Copy current line to the system clipboard:
+`:y+`

+Copy all text to the system clipboard:
+`:%y+`

+Explanation:

+* % to refer the next command to work on all the lines

+* y to yank those lines

+* + to copy to the system clipboard

+Copy visual select lines to the system clipboard

+V and select lines

+:'<,'>y+

+The '<,'> is entered in for you as representative of the visual line select, so
+y, + and enter will copy the selected range into the system clipboard.

+### History

+`:history` / `:history c` / `:history :` See the history of commands.

+`:history i` See the history of input.

+`:history e` See the history of expressions.

+`:history /` See the history of searches.

+`:history d` See the history of debug.

 ### Numbers

 `{number}%` Move the cursor to the {number} % place in the file.

-`<Ctrl+a>` Increment/increase the number under the cursor by 1 - hold this combination to more rapidly increase the number
+`ctrl+a` Increment/increase the number under the cursor by 1 - hold this combination to more rapidly increase the number

 `{number}<Ctrl+a>` Increase/decrease the number under the control by {number}

-`<Ctrl+x>` Decrement the number the cursor is over by one - hold this combination to more rapidly increase the number
+`ctrl+x` Decrement the number the cursor is over by one - hold this combination to more rapidly increase the number

 `{number}<Ctrl+x>` Decrement the number under the control by {number}